 - No wiring for lighting control means fast and non-disruptive installation for buildings in use.

-- Simple network – BLE is the only low power wireless technology found in all modern smartphones, tablets and even smart watches.
+- Simple network – BLE is the only low power wireless technology found in all modern smartphones, tablets and smart watches.
 No additional IT equipment, software or licenses are required to commission and operate the lighting control network.
 Additionally, no data communication cables, dongles, or gateways are needed.

 - No additional tools or software are needed to configure and commission a Casambi network – just a smart phone or tablet and the Casambi App, which is free to download for iOS and Android.

 - With the intuitive Casambi App, commissioning is simple and quick.

 - For buildings in use, end users can change control groups, light scenes and create new ones at any time.
 Changes can also be programmed remotely, without the need to visit the site.

 - Casambi Pro, our new configuration and commissioning tool, enables offline pre-commissioning which significantly reduces the time spent on site.
 All that is left to do on site is the pairing of devices and testing.